M1lena/guides/style/javascript/README.md

 [Sample](sample.js)

-* Prefer ES6 classes over library provided classes.
+* Prefer ES6 classes over prototypes.
 * Use strict equality checks (`===` and `!==`) except when comparing against (`null` or `undefined`).
 * Prefer [arrow functions] `=>`, over the `function` keyword except when